no one told me it was going to be this good. and if they did? I wouldn’t have believed them.

 Any establishment with a line like that deserves to be experienced.
 A garage-style door lifts up where we were sitting, fresh air when the weather wants to cooperate.

 Cool vibe and amazing peanut butter and jelly doughnuts like this one with the peanut crunchies.

 baby espresso / wild mane / wake me up

 I purchase a large latte cup & saucer for a souvenir.
-There’s something about this blueish-teal that strikes me as necessary.

 We walk around the city and explore the sights.
 We have a photo shoot with the new cup and saucer.
 For nothing more than to kill time on a lazy Sunday afternoon in Vancouver.
 Reapplying more Peppermint Halo from Saje – an amazing essential oil + therapeutic shop in downtown Vancouver.

 For lunch, we put our name on the list & wait another 45 minutes for a table at Medina Cafe.
 Now our favorite place for lunch on this side of the planet.
 Gold goblets of fresh water and all.

 We had the Avocado Toast (duh), Saumon Fumé and a few of their signature Liege-Style Waffles [White Chocolate Pistachio Rosewater + Salted Caramel].